vodquang96/django-anymail/docs/installation.rst

             "MAILGUN_API_KEY" = "<your Mailgun key>",
         }

+   The exact settings vary by ESP.
+   See the :ref:`supported ESPs <supported-esps>` section for specifics.

 3. Change your existing Django :setting:`EMAIL_BACKEND` to the Anymail backend for your ESP.
 For example, to send using Mailgun by default: